GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

 `@PLUGIN@.config` files that are stored in the `refs/meta/config` branches of the projects.

-Parameters that are not set for a project are inherited from the parent project.
+Parameters that are not set for a project are inherited from the parent project or the global configuration in `gerrit.config`.

+A config setting on project level overrides the corresponsing setting that is inherited from parent projects and the global configuration in `gerrit.config`.

+**NOTE:** Some configuration parameters have a list of values and can be specified multiple times (e.g. `disabledBranch`).
+If such a value is set on project level it means that the complete inherited list is overridden.
+It's *not* possible to just add a value to the inherited list, but if this is wanted the complete list with the additional value has to be set on project level.

 # <a id="globalConfiguration">Global configuration in gerrit.config</a>